nutrition February 14, 2026

 Open any fitness influencer’s Instagram and you’ll see it: protein pancakes for breakfast, protein shakes between meals, protein bars as snacks, chicken breast for lunch and dinner, and maybe some protein ice cream for dessert.
 The message is relentless—more protein, always more protein, you’re probably not eating enough protein.

 It’s 2026 and protein has become the most obsessed-over nutrient in the English-speaking world.
-Walk into any supermarket in the US or UK and you’ll find protein-enriched everything: protein water, protein cereal, protein coffee, protein chips.
+Walk into any supermarket and you’ll find protein-enriched everything: protein water, protein cereal, protein coffee, protein chips.
 There’s even protein-enhanced chocolate.
 Because apparently, regular chocolate was the thing holding back your gains.

 But here’s a question almost nobody is asking: Is all this protein actually necessary?
 Or has the supplement industry created a problem that doesn’t exist for most people?